-This page aims to help begin to uncover some of this hidden history, particularly within the records held at the Borthwick.
+This introductory guide aims to uncover some of this hidden history, particularly within the records held at the Borthwick.
 It describes some of the main collections of documents which may include relevant material.
-To illustrate this, you can also link to the stories of three individuals whose stories are a part of LGBT history.
-These case studies demonstrate how the story of an individual can be pieced together from different sources at the Borthwick together with some material from other archives.
-None of these case histories is complete, and an interested researcher may well be able to add to this information.
+To illustrate this, you can also link to the stories of three individuals whose stories are a part of LGBTQ+ history.
+These case studies demonstrate how the story of an individual can be pieced together from different sources at the Borthwick together with material from other archives.
+None of these case histories are complete and we would welcome any suggestions or new insights into the stories they tell.
 Suggestions of records which may help are given.

 Homosexuality has increasingly become an area for discussion in the Church of England.
-Debates can be followed in the General Synod's papers and reports (including their recent papers on human sexuality): the annual summer meeting of the synod is held in York and copies of many of these papers are in the Borthwick.
-The correspondence of individual bishops and clergymen may also prove to include information on morality.
+Debates can be followed in the General Synod's papers and reports (including their papers on human sexuality): the annual summer meeting of the synod is held in York and copies of many of these papers are in the Borthwick.
+The correspondence of individual bishops and clergymen may also prove to include discussion of such issues.
 The Borthwick also holds the records of members of Church of England communities with particular concerns with contemporary theology and pastoral issues, such as the Community of the Resurrection at Mirfield and the Society of the Sacred Mission at Kelham.